 “I tell everyone, Optimity, sells itself.
 It is extremely easy to use, with a graphical user interface that lets you see very quickly where the problems in the supply chain lie.
-One of the real selling points to me was the ability to customise the views to suit our business.
-One of the key selection criteria was the ability to support us going forward.
-In Optimity, we found a solution that actually will drive S&OP improvement.
-It will give us the power to apply supply chain optimization techniques more thoroughly to ensure that S&OP is continuously supporting short and long term business objectives.“
+In Optimity, we found a solution that will actually help us drive S&OP improvement.
+It will give us the power to apply supply chain optimization techniques more thoroughly to ensure that S&OP is continuously supporting short and long term business objectives“, says Ron Hurley.

 In 2007, Legrand signed an agreement to acquire 100% of an iconic Australian business, HPM.
 Established for over 60 years, HPM was integral to the development of the electrics industry in Australia.